1) When Does the Narcissist go No Contact?

 2) Can a Narcissist learn to “re-love” a spouse or significant other?

 The Narcissist isn’t interested in learning anything with the exception of improving tools of control and manipulation.
-Besides, if you’re in or have been in a relationship with a Narcissist, the only love that exists is one-sided, meaning only you feel love emotions.
+Besides, how can they “re-” something that never existed in the first place?

 From the Narcissist’s point of view, it’s all about comfort, convenience, doing whatever they please, and being afforded the free will of hunting for new supply.
 This explains why they are almost always caught cheating.
 Even if they haven’t been discovered, they still do it because they know that every relationship they enter into will come to an end, whether it’s their choice or because their target can’t tolerate the abuse any longer.